Work Experience for Full Certification

-- FLE Work Experience Summary Form
+- Family Life Education Work Experience Summary Form

 - Current resume or vita

-- Signed copy of the CFLE code of ethics
+- Signed copy of the CFLE Code of Ethics

 and an application form:

-Note for Provisional CFLEs upgrading to Full certification:
+Note for provisional CFLEs upgrading to full certification:

 If you have earned a family-specific degree since you were first certified you will also need to submit an original, official transcript showing degree completion.
 Transcripts do not need to be in a sealed envelope.
 Please note that we cannot accept transcripts emailed from applicants, faxed, scanned, or copied transcripts.
 You may submit an electronic transcript but it must be official and be sent directly from the university, making NCFR the "receiver"/"recipient" (make sure "Maddie Hansen" and NCFR's address are used for any recipient information).